 On that note, this 8-week advanced 5k training plan is designed to be just that—advanced— so there are two speed workouts per week (an interval workout on the track and a threshold or tempo run that can be done on any terrain).

-Additionally, strength training can help prevent muscle imbalances, which, in turn, optimizes your running economy and helps reduce the risk of injuries.
+Additionally, it can help prevent muscle imbalances, which, in turn, optimizes your running economy and helps reduce the risk of injuries.

 This 8-week advanced 5k training plan involves cross-training, speed workouts on the track, general distance runs, threshold workouts and tempo runs, long runs, and rest days.